 The name of a limited company, shall end with the word “Limited”, or “Ltd”.

 A Cyprus company cannot undertake to the business of banking, insurance or the rendering of financial services to the public unless special permission is granted.
 Companies cannot trade with resident individuals or companies situated in Cyprus other than in relation to the maintenance of premises, banking and professional services, unless they have special permission from the Central Bank of Cyprus.

 Summary & Features

-Cyprus IBC’s are a very popular and widely used offshore companies because of their administrative ease, flexibility, extreme low tax status, extensive double taxation treaty network, and the fact that they are widely accepted and understood by the international financial community.
-Cyprus IBC’s may not carry on banking or trust business unless licensed under the Banks and Trust Companies Act, or insurance or re-insurance business unless licensed in the Cyprus to carry on that business.
-Otherwise, Cyprus IBC’s may engage in any activity that is not illegal under the laws of the Cyprus subject to any restrictions in their Memorandum of Association.
+Cyprus Corporations are a very popular and widely used offshore companies because of their administrative ease, flexibility, extreme low tax status, extensive double taxation treaty network, and the fact that they are widely accepted and understood by the international financial community.
+Cyprus Corporations may not carry on banking or trust business unless specifically licensed to do so, or insurance or re-insurance business unless specifically licensed in the Cyprus to do so.
+Otherwise, Cyprus Corporations may engage in any virtually activity that is not illegal under the laws of the Cyprus subject to any restrictions in their Memorandum of Association.

 Incorporate in Cyprus

 - name check

 - preparation of memorandum